How do I format the Title for recruitments?

 Do we need to include the entire tagline in our ad?
 Can this be abbreviated?

 According to the Office of Federal Contractors Compliance Programs (OFCCP), the entire tagline must be included in all advertisements.
-The only abbreviations that may be made are for Equal Employment Opportunity/Affirmative Action, which are EEO/AA.
-For shortened or alternative ads, please seek guidance and approval from Academic Personnel (AP) and the Equal Opportunity Discrimination & Prevention (EODP) Office.
+For shortened or alternative ads, please seek guidance and approval from Academic Personnel (AP) and the Equal Opportunity and Policy Compliance Office.